 As opposed to generation Z and millennials, who constantly spend most of their time on smartphones, gen X finds it convenient to communicate via mail.
 Hence, you need to add electronic mail to your business marketing strategy.

 With email marketing, you can target a vast group of gen X. Besides, you can track the progress of your messages.
-For instance, you can use specific software to determine who read your messages and who didn’t.
+For instance, you can use email marketing software to determine who read your messages and who didn’t.
 Find a suitable email marketing service provider like any other marketing strategy.

 The success of your IT support service company depends on your ability to connect with a large audience.
 Thus, you may want to target all groups of customers, including gen X.